pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~Work out how the flying part is going to work because it ain't clear yet?~~

-- Assemble assets into atlas
+- ~~Assemble assets into atlas~~
-- Create basic scene with assets
+- ~~Create basic scene with assets~~
-- Enable free-form flying around
+- ~~Enable free-form flying around~~
-- Constrain flying based on wrap and no-exit for sides and top respectively
+- ~~__WENT FOR NO EXIT ON ANY SIDE TO CREATE SENSE OF CONFINEMENT__ Constrain flying based on wrap and no-exit for sides and top respectively~~
-- Create hotspots for snap-to-landing
+- ~~Create hotspots for snap-to-landing~~
+- ~~Enable pecking~~

-- Enable pecking
+- Put in liver stat and make pecking affect it
+- Add instruction for takeoff?
+Or not really needed?
+- The question of whether it is clear which position is suitable for liver pecking?
 - Enable auto-struggle
 - Sound